Johnyckot/de-zoomcamp-prj/README.md

 ![image](images/DM_ERD.png)

 Tables are created in BQ as Standart tables.
-Dimension tables are not partitioned, but clustered on Id column.
+Dimension tables are not partitioned since tables sizes should be relatively small, but clustered on Id column, since it has high cardinality will be frequently used in Upserts.

-Fact tables are Partitioned by Event Day.
+Fact tables are Partitioned by Event Day, so that only one partition should be reloaded by the ppelinedaily run.

 ### Pipeline Processing steps